 - Arrogant as a gilded idol. 🏛️

-21. Arrogant as a peacock in full display
+21. As arrogant as a peacock in full display

-Meaning: Someone who is showing off their pride and superiority for all to see.
+Meaning: That simile describes Someone who is showing off their pride and superiority for all to see.

 Example Sentences: